Monsanto Co Has Returned 4.8% Since SmarTrend Recommendation (MON) | Comtex SmarTrend

 SmarTrend identified an Uptrend for Monsanto Co (NYSE:MON) on April 9th, 2018 at $122.11.
 In approximately 23 months, Monsanto Co has returned 4.79% as of today's recent price of $127.95.

-In the past 52 weeks, shares of Monsanto Co have traded between a low of $0.00 and a high of $0.00 and are now at $127.95, which is -100% above that low price.
-In the last five trading sessions, the 50-day moving average (MA) has remained constant while the 200-day MA has remained constant.
+Monsanto Co share prices have moved between a 52-week high of $0.00 and a 52-week low of $0.00 and are now trading -100% above that low price at $127.95 per share.
+Over the last five market days, the 200-day moving average (MA) has remained constant while the 50-day MA has remained constant.

 Monsanto Company provides agricultural products for farmers.
 The Company's business segments are seeds and genomics.
 Monsanto produces a wide range of seeds and develops biotechnology traits that assist farmers in controlling insects and weeds, as well as provides other seed companies with genetic material and biotechnology traits for their seed brands.